Phonics

 Synthetic phonics is the synthesizing, or blending of phonemes (sounds) to make a word, enabling children to read.
 It is is all the different ways each phoneme can be represented.
 Children are taught how to blend phonemes in a word to read; listen for phonemes in words to spell; read irregular, high frequency words; say the phoneme first and then the letter name.

 Books are chosen on ability, ranging from high quality picture books, early first word, and then onto progression through the phonic phases.
-Children then choose books to read independently at their own level from the Accelerated Reader range.
+Children then choose books to read independently at their own level from the Accelerated Reader range from Year Two onwards.
 There is a wide range of genres and authors to choose from, in order to inspire and engage children in reading.

 Whole class books are also read together, to help develop comprehension skills and vocabulary.